U.S. Route 85: Colorado

 US 85 enters Colorado from New Mexico concurrent with I-25 and US 87 but is not signed.
-US 85 leaves I-25 at exit 128 and follows Santa Fe Avenue through Fountain before turning west briefly onto Lake Avenue, then turning north following Nevada Avenue through Colorado Springs before rejoining I-25 at exit 148.
-Approaching the south side of Denver, US 85 again leaves I-25 at exit 184.
+US 85 leaves I-25 at exit 184.
 From there it heads west and north as a two-lane rural highway.
 It becomes an expressway near Chatfield Reservoir and the southern Denver suburbs of Littleton and Englewood, where it is commonly known as Santa Fe Drive.
 It continues north through Denver for a few miles before once again joining with I-25 at mile marker 207.
 There it runs concurrently with US 87 as well as I-25 and heads north through downtown Denver.
 At exit 214, US 85 turns east and runs concurrently with I-70 and US 6 for about a mile where it exits with US 6 and heads northeast through Commerce City.
 In just a few miles the US 6/US 85 concurrency merges with I-76 at mile marker 9.
 They travel concurrently for 3 mi until exit 12 when US 85 becomes an expressway and continues north out of the Denver area through Brighton.
 From there it parallels I-25 for about 75 mi passing through Fort Lupton, Platteville, LaSalle, Evans, Greeley, Eaton, Ault, Pierce, and Nunn before crossing into Wyoming.